Rugby as it should be, since 1976

 Or drop us an email at the Maggotymail.

-Or meet us for a beer at Hammer Jack’s after practice on Thursday.
+Or meet us for a beer at The Eagles after practice on Thursday.

 The Maggot Rugby IQ Test